Webinar Popup Cancel button

 Most of them are inflammable and contain components that may irritate the eyes.
 So, your label must include the following warning statement:

 Warning: Avoid spraying in eyes.
 Contents under pressure.
 Do not puncture or incinerate.
-Do not store at temperature above 120°F. Keep out of reach of children.
+Do not store at a temperature above 120°F. Keep out of reach of children.

-And If your cosmetic product contains a propellant made of hydrocarbon or halocarbon in a self-pressurized container, you must include a second warning as given below:
+If your cosmetic product contains a propellant made of hydrocarbon or halocarbon in a self-pressurized container, you must include a second warning as given below:

 Warning: Use only as directed.
 Intentional misuse by deliberately concentrating and inhaling the contents can be harmful or fatal.